 |05A - Health support||EUR3,635,000,000||USD4,021,017,699||

 (i) 9 March 2020, The government has so far announced a stimulus package of EUR6.3 billion (3.2% of GDP) in response to the COVID-19 pandemic which includes EUR2.4 billion for illness benefit payments.
-3 March 2021, The support has been extended until 30 June 2021, for which the cost will depend on the incidence of the disease in the period ahead; (ii) Extra funding of EUR1 billion (0.5% of GNI) to the Health Service Executive for improving capacity in the health service; (iii) EUR5 million allocate for 26 COVID-19 research projects; (iv) 4 June 2020, EUR200 million for the COVID Products Scheme, a grant aid for companies developing or producing medicinal products used in the fight against COVID-19; (iv) 13 October 2020, Government presented 2021 budget including additional measures for COVID response: EUR30 million for applied research in the pharmaceutical and healthcare industry; (v) No amount/estimate: 19 March 2021, The COVID-19 Diagnosis Special Leave with Pay has been extended from 14 days to 28 days for staff other than persons employed as teachers and special needs assistants employed in education and training boards whose post is wholly funded by monies provided by the Oireachtas.
+3 March 2021, The support has been extended until 30 June 2021, for which the cost will depend on the incidence of the disease in the period ahead; (ii) Extra funding of EUR1 billion (0.5% of GNI) to the Health Service Executive for improving capacity in the health service; (iii) 29 April 2020, EUR5 million allocate for 26 COVID-19 research projects; (iv) 4 June 2020, EUR200 million for the COVID Products Scheme, a grant aid for companies developing or producing medicinal products used in the fight against COVID-19; (iv) 13 October 2020, Government presented 2021 budget including additional measures for COVID response: EUR30 million for applied research in the pharmaceutical and healthcare industry; (v) No amount/estimate: 19 March 2021, The COVID-19 Diagnosis Special Leave with Pay has been extended from 14 days to 28 days for staff other than persons employed as teachers and special needs assistants employed in education and training boards whose post is wholly funded by monies provided by the Oireachtas.